 Inhaled corticosteroids are indicated in some patients with COPD who suffer from frequent exacerbations.
 They should always be prescribed in combination with long-acting bronchodilators.
 Inhaled corticosteroids are believed to be effective because of their anti-inflammatory effects.
 Long-term inhaled corticosteroid use reduces the need to use rescue therapy and reduces exacerbations, and may also decrease mortality. [ ]

-The effect of treatment regimens containing ICS is higher in patients at higher risk of exacerbations (two or more exacerbations and/or one hospitalization in the previous year).
+The effect of treatment regimens containing ICS is higher in patients at higher risk of exacerbations (two or more exacerbations and/or one hospitalization for an exacerbation in the previous year).
 Blood eosinophil count may predict the effectiveness of adding inhaled corticosteroids to regular long-acting bronchodilator treatment to prevent exacerbations.
-Little or no effect is seen at eosinophil counts of <100 cells/microliter, while maximal effect is seen at blood eosinophil counts of >300 cells/microliter.
+Little or no effect is seen at blood eosinophil counts of <100 cells/microliter, while maximal effect is seen at blood eosinophil counts of >300 cells/microliter.
 These thresholds indicate approximate cut-off values which may help clinicians predict the likelihood of a treatment benefit.
 Former smokers are more corticosteroid-responsive than current smokers at any eosinophil count.
+Both current and former smokers with COPD can benefit from ICS in terms of lung function and rates of exacerbations, although the effect is smaller for heavy or current smokers compared with light or former smokers.

 Several studies have pointed to an increased risk of pneumonia in patients with COPD taking inhaled corticosteroids.
 This risk is slightly higher for fluticasone in comparison with budesonide.
 A systematic review and meta-analysis found that, despite a significant increase in unadjusted risk of pneumonia associated with use of inhaled corticosteroids, pneumonia fatality and overall mortality were not increased in randomized controlled trials and were decreased in observational studies.
 Therefore, an individualized treatment approach that assesses a patient's risk of pneumonia versus the benefit of decreased exacerbations should be implemented.
 Concern is also raised with regards to increased risk of tuberculosis and influenza in adult patients with COPD who are on inhaled corticosteroid therapy.
 ICS may also cause oropharyngeal candidiasis and hoarseness.